 The instructor must include a section detailing participation and attendance expectations.
-For example, students are expected to communicate with the instructor as a learning resource, are required to log in regularly and check for announcements, and must actively participate in course interactions such as discussions, synchronous sessions, etc. This section should include the instructor's metric that will be used to determine early semester attendance reporting.
+For example, students are expected to communicate with the instructor as a learning resource, are required to log in regularly and check for announcements, and must actively participate in course interactions such as discussions, synchronous sessions, etc. This section should include the instructor's metric that will be used to determine attendance.